Kinto/kinto/docs/quickstart.rst

         return config.make_wsgi_app()

-By doing that, basic endpoints are now available, as defined in the :ref:`API section <api-endpoints>`.

 .. autofunction:: cliquet.initialize

+By doing that, basic features like authentication, monitoring, error formatting, deprecation are now available, as well as basic endpoints like the :ref:`utilities <api-utilities>`.

+The next steps will consist in building a custom application using :rtd:`Cornice <cornice>` or **the Pyramid ecosystem**.

+But most likely, it will consist in defining resources using Cliquet API!

 Configuration